 4. Burn your ego

 In the service industry, it quickly becomes clear that you are an ambassador of a brand, a representative of a company.
-That means, you have to sacrifice a bit of your personal identity.
-It's not a bad thing!
-It just means that your job is not to be the winner in a situation or prove that you're right.
-Your behaviors should directly align with the better good of the company which you represent.
+That means you have to sacrifice a bit of your identity.
+It’s not a bad thing!
+It just means that your job is not to be the winner in a situation or prove that you’re right.
+Your behaviors should directly align with the better good of the company that you represent.
 So you must act for the whole, even if that means letting go of your ego just a little.

 In life, we are faced with certain choices that require us to consider the bigger picture over ourselves.
 Just suck it up and write about it in your memoir.